Can I be blunt for just a moment? Living stingy is better than you could ever imagine. Seriously.

 Either way that little purchase here and there combined with not living stingy makes doing the things we really want to do that much harder.
 The concept of being frugal is very simple:

 Place more value on things you truly desire and less value on things that don’t really matter.

 Case in point, let’s say your goal is to one day own a lake home.
 If your goal is to own a lake home and that is what really matters to you because you can take your family and friends there on the weekends then you might have to give up some things to do so.

-You might have to live stingy and delay gratification in order make the lake home a reality.
+You might have to live stingily and delay gratification in order to make the lake home a reality.
 But if you don’t live stingy – it might not ever happen.